israelViner/python_course/README.md

 This program implements the Naive Bayes probabilistic model, the purpose of which is to characterize data according to their properties.
 In this program, we will first classify the data on a training set that will be randomly selected from the given data-set, and then we will choose the accuracy of the model in characterizing the data on the test set.

 input:
-The program uses a dataset from the file 'agaricus-lepiota.data', which holds data about different features of mushrooms (where for each feature there are several different options), as well as their  classification as 'poisonous' and 'non-poisonous'.
+The program uses a dataset from the file 'agaricus-lepiota.data', which holds data about different features of mushrooms (where for each feature there are several different options), as well as their  classification as 'poisonous' and 'non-poisonous' (Expansion: another program underwent substantial adjustments and changes to perform a classification into different varieties of irises according to a dataset on the sizes of the leaves.
+In this way, we illustrated that the model can be adapted to characterize different types of information through simple changes).

 output:
 1. The program splits the data into pairs of data - features alongside classification as poison/not poisonous